This (old) post originally appeared on the website of Infi, the company I co-founded in 2003.

-In the second step of the algorithm the density (or velocity) is moved according to the velocity of the fluid at each point.
-A naive approach would move the density at the center of each element of the matrix to a new position (see figure 1).
+In the second step of the algorithm, the density (or velocity) is moved according to the velocity of the fluid at each point.
+A naive approach would move the density at the centre of each element of the matrix to a new position (see figure 1).

-The problem of this approach is that the new position of the density will in general not be the center of an element of the new matrix.
+The problem with this approach is that the new position of the density will in general not be the centre of an element of the new matrix.
 Therefore you should, using this approach, somehow distribute the moved density at the end of this step over the elements surrounding the newly calculated positions.
-According to Jos Stam it is not trivial to find an algorithm for this, and proposed solutions often lead to unstable simulations.
+According to Jos Stam, it is not trivial to find an algorithm for this, and proposed solutions often lead to unstable simulations.

-A better way of “moving” the density (or velocity) is to work backwards: for the center of each element of the new matrix, you trace backward which point contains the density which would end up there.
-In general this point will also not be the center of an element (see figure 2), but you can calculate the correct value of the density at this point by lineair interpolation of the values of the surrounding elements.
+A better way of “moving” the density (or velocity) is to work backwards: for the centre of each element of the new matrix, you trace backwards which point contains the density which would end up there.
+In general, this point will also not be the centre of an element (see figure 2), but you can calculate the correct value of the density at this point by linear interpolation of the values of the surrounding elements.
 When using this “backward trace” method, the algorithm seems to be stable and behaves “well”.

-It is important however, that the velocity is mass convserving.
+It is important, however, that the velocity is mass conserving.
 The project-routine, presented in the article of Jos Stam, does that: it forces the velocity to be mass conserving.
 “Visually it forces the flow to have many vortices which produce realistic swirly-like flows.
-It is therefore an important part of the solver.”.
+It is, therefore, an important part of the solver.”.
 The project-routine is called each step just before and after the movement step of the velocity.

 I will roughly sketch why and how this routine works:

-The first thing to note is that the fluid modeled is incompressible.
+The first thing to note is that the fluid modelled is incompressible.
 There is also no fluid added (sources) or leaving (sinks) in the simulation.
-Every physicist (like me) will directly know that the field u therefore should be divergence free :).
+Every physicist (like me) will directly know that the field u, therefore, should be divergence-free :).
 The project-routine is exactly trying to enforce this.

 The first step in the project-routine is counter-intuitive: a scalar potential field is constructed (using Gauss-Seidel relaxation code) of which the gradient at each point is ‘as good as can be’ a approximation of the velocity field u.
 You can think of this potential field as a heightmap where sources correspond with peaks and sinks correspond with valleys.
 With this potential field a new vector field is constructed, whereby each point in this field is pointing in the direction of the ‘steepest descent’ of this “potential-heightmap”.
 This newly constructed field is a conservative vector field which has in fact a nonzero(!) divergence.

-In the second step of the project-routine the newly constructed field is substracted from the original velocity field.
-Refering to the Helmholtz decomposition (which states that a field can be decomposed into an irrotational part and a source-free part) it is argued that the resulting velocity field is source-free (= divergence free) and thereby mass conserving, giving the nice curls we want.
+In the second step of the project-routine, the newly constructed field is subtracted from the original velocity field.
+Referring to the Helmholtz decomposition (which states that a field can be decomposed into an irrotational part and a source-free part) it is argued that the resulting velocity field is source-free (= divergence-free) and thereby mass conserving, giving the nice curls we want.
 This is of course not a mathematical proof (and I doubt there is any available for this project routine) but it works :)

-In the rendering step I render the fluid as a grid of triangles (see figure 3).
-The color of each corner of each triangle is given by the density of the corresponding element in the density-matrix.
-Because I use triangles to render the fluid, a lot of interpolation-artifacts can be seen (see for example the banner of this blog post).
-In a future improvement I will try to render the density to a texture which should remove these artifacts and (maybe) provide an extra speed improvement.
+In the rendering step, I render the fluid as a grid of triangles (see figure 3).
+The colour of each corner of each triangle is given by the density of the corresponding element in the density matrix.
+Because I use triangles to render the fluid, a lot of interpolation-artefacts can be seen (see for example the banner of this blog post).
+In a future improvement, I will try to render the density to a texture which should remove these artefacts and (maybe) provide an extra speed improvement.

-Because I use the density field ρ directly as RGB values while rendering, you get an additive color model: you draw on a black canvas and the colors red, green and blue will be added up to white when mixed.
+Because I use the density field ρ directly as RGB values while rendering, you get an additive colour model: you draw on a black canvas and the colours red, green and blue will be added up to white when mixed.

-By only changing the blending mode (in OpenGL) in the rendering pipeline, you can get a substractive color model.
-In that case you draw on a white canvas and all colors will be add up to black when mixed.
-I have tried this and the substractive color model is in fact as nice looking as the current additive color model.
-As a future improvement I will therefore add a configuration panel where you can switch between the two different color models.
+By only changing the blending mode (in OpenGL) in the rendering pipeline, you can get a subtractive colour model.
+In that case, you draw on a white canvas and all colours will add up to black when mixed.
+I have tried this and the subtractive colour model is in fact as nice looking as the current additive colour model.
+As a future improvement, I will, therefore, add a configuration panel where you can switch between the two different colour models.

-As noted before I have the intenion to make future improvements for this application.
+As noted before I have the intention to make future improvements for this application.
 Some improvements which come to mind are: